River Restoration – Back Burn

 In conjunction with other initiatives in the Leven Programme, this project has been commissioned by Fife Council and the Scottish Environment Protection Agency (SEPA) It’s being managed by Fife Coast and Countryside Trust (FCCT), supported initially with funding from the Water Environment Fund (WEF)

-cbec eco-engineering have been appointed as the project’s technical designers.
-They’ve been working with Fife Council, SEPA and FCCT to finalise the restoration design options that were shared via public consultation in November 2023.
+cbec eco-engineering are the project’s technical designers.
+They worked with Fife Council, SEPA and FCCT to finalise the restoration design options that were shared via public consultation in November 2023.
+McGowan Environmental Engineering are the contractors appointed to deliver the groundworks.

 Please keep an eye on our social media and website for further details.